 Did he tell Anjali, or did he feed her fantasy?
 I can only hope he did tell her the truth - even if not in 2018, surely in 2021 when he discovered she'd placed him in a co-starring role.

-Either she didn't believe him, or she did and has been lying ever since to save face.
+Either she didn't believe him, or she did and ever since then has been trying to save face.

-So, there are no reasons for Wayne "revoking" permission since he'd never granted it.
-He never expected or wanted people on his land looking for non-existent tunnels or thinking he believes in aliens.
-He has angrily denied the aliens story (while using Anjali's real name, proving he knows her) and he wants this to go away.
+So, there are no reasons for Wayne "revoking" permission since we have no evidence he'd never granted it.
+Anjali says she wasn't in touch with him during her flurry of online activity in the first half of 2021 so he didn't expect people coming to his land looking for non-existent tunnels or thinking he believes in aliens.
+Now he seems to want it all to go away.

 But Anjali won't go away: "You can’t invite a former Pentagon Defense Intelligence agent to your home and take them to meet extraterrestrials in a tunnel, and then expect they’re going to go away.
 That’s not going to happen."
 [Anjali on Aliengirl111, Nov 2, 2021]

-Instead, she's doing damage control to appease him and hoodwink us.
-She avoids questions about her relationship with him (specifically, if he ever gave permission for access to his property).
-Her Nov 2 tweet where she says "My intentions are to press forward" with the expedition is not believable.
+She's been avoiding questions about her relationship with him (specifically, if he ever gave permission for access to his property for the purpose of meeting aliens).
+Her Nov 2 tweet where she says "My intentions are to press forward" with the expedition is not believable to me.

 We have only five years to learn how to upload information-rich metadata into each other's brains - a skill not one human on the planet has ever mastered.
 Soft disclosure was supposed to result in the beings helping us prepare for this.
 For some reason, soft disclosure can only take place in Wayne's mountain, and he's not interested.